mouri-lab/process-aquarium/README.en.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/Platform-Linux-lightgrey.svg)

-Visualize your running system processes as a living aquarium of fish.
+Visualize your running processes as a living aquarium of fish.
 Each fish represents one process; size, glow, satellites, and subtle effects encode runtime metrics so you can spot anomalies at a glance.

 ## Features